babashka/sci/README.md

 #### ClojureScript

-Similar to Clojure vs. CLJS, the difference wit SCI on Clojure vs. SCI on CLJS is that in the latter you should use `sci/print-newline` and `sci/print-fn` to control printing to stdout:
+Similar to Clojure vs. CLJS, the difference with SCI on Clojure vs. SCI on CLJS is that in the latter you should use `sci/print-newline` and `sci/print-fn` to control printing to stdout: